 NORTHERN TANZANIA BIRDING TOUR: DETAILED ITINERARY

-Next, we head off to some open grassy plains not far from Arusha in search of the highly localized Beesley’s (or Pygmy Spike-heeled) Lark.
+This morning, we head off to some open grassy plains not far from Arusha in search of the highly localized Beesley’s (or Pygmy Spike-heeled) Lark.
 This Tanzanian form is so geographically isolated from the range of the Spike-heeled Lark in Southern Africa that it is no surprise that genetic studies have shown it deserves specific status.
-This is wonderful lark habitat and we should also encounter the restricted-range Foxy, Athi Short-toed and Short-tailed Larks, and Fischer’s Sparrow-Lark, as well as the widespread Rufous-naped and Red-capped Larks.
+This is wonderful lark habitat and we should also encounter the restricted-range Foxy, Athi Short-toed and Short-tailed Larks, and Fischer’s Sparrow-Lark, as well as the widespread Red-capped Lark.
+The Rufous-naped Larks in this area are a proposed split as Sentinel Lark.

 Also frequenting the area are Lanner Falcon, Crowned Lapwing, African Pipit, the interesting goodsoni form of the Plain-backed Pipit (which is sometimes included in Buffy Pipit, but which may represent a distinct species), Isabelline Wheatear and the smart Capped Wheatear.
 Careful searching should turn up Temminck’s Courser.

-Nearby are extensive areas of thornbush where we could well find such species restricted to the drier parts of eastern Africa as Eastern Chanting Goshawk, White-headed Mousebird (uncommon), Spotted Palm Thrush, African Grey Flycatcher, Grey Wren-Warbler, Banded Parisoma, Kenya Rufous Sparrow, the smart Grey-capped Social Weaver and Blue-capped Cordon-bleu.
+Nearby are extensive areas of thornbush where we could well find such species restricted to the drier parts of eastern Africa as Eastern Chanting Goshawk, White-headed Mousebird (uncommon), Spotted Palm Thrush, Bare-eyed Thrush, African Grey Flycatcher, Red-fronted Prinia, Grey Wren-Warbler, Banded Parisoma, Taita Fiscal, Kenya Rufous Sparrow, the smart Grey-capped Social Weaver and Blue-capped Cordon-bleu.
 The local form of the Beautiful Sunbird (melanogastra) is sometimes split as Gorgeous Sunbird.

 More widespread denizens include Blue-naped Mousebird, Upcher’s Warbler, Rattling Cisticola, Red-faced Crombec, Yellow-bellied Eremomela, Brubru, Greater Blue-eared Starling, Scarlet-chested Sunbird and White-browed Sparrow-Weaver.